ihsoft/KerbalReleaseBuilder/README.md

 By default script searches for file `release_setup.json`.
 Once it's found all the setup data is loaded from it.
 This file is nothing more but just a definition of values for the [`KspReleaseBuilder.Builder`](https://github.com/ihsoft/KerbalReleaseBuilder/blob/master/KspReleaseBuilder.py) class instance.
-To get more information about each setting read the docs in the source file.
+To get more information about each setting read the docs in the source file (search for `JSON_VALUES`).
 Below are described the most important settings.

 | Key | Description |
 |-----|-------------|